 The AED office has also developed several administrative guidelines, procedural documents and reports to provide information to the public or to comply with federal law.
 Links to these are in the sidebar at left.

-If a student believes that an accommodation(s) is ineffective or that they have been denied equal access to appropriate accommodations, modifications, auxiliary aids, or effective communication, and efforts to resolve the issues are unsuccessful, a student may file a grievance.
 Students are encouraged to seek resolution of a concern through a collaborative informal process through the Disability Services Office before filing a formal grievance.
 However, students may use the College’s formal grievance procedure to appeal decisions regarding student accommodations, and may do so without first going through the College’s informal grievance process.
 The form to file a formal grievance may be accessed here: Formal Grievance form.